 I would like to finalize this series on a note about making fictional characters alive in the reader’s mind.
 One thing that can help with this is creating a profile of a fictional character that will make the author feel as if the character is more realistic and help with the storyline flow.

-Many authors out there will tell you that they had only a speck of idea when they started creating their character and that they “grew along the storyline” but many young authors can’t begin to imagine what it’s like and they often think those who can build their characters along the way have some magical powers.
+For instance, many authors out there will tell you that they had only a speck of idea when they started creating their character and that they “grew along the storyline”.
+However, many young authors can’t begin to imagine what it’s like and they often think those who can build their characters along the way have some magical powers.

-I must know, at any given moment, how my character feels like and if I don’t keep it in my mind, my character won’t be consistent.
+At any given moment, I must know how my character feels like and if I don’t keep it in my mind, my character won’t be consistent.
 This also has to do with the fact that when I write, I write very fast, sometimes ten pages at a time, and I don’t want to interrupt my flow and look at the charts.

 In case you have an obstacle in achieving this, here’s what can help you.
 It doesn’t mean that you will never feel the way I feel, it probably just takes some time and experience.